ployt0/wp_img_compressor/README.md

 ![python-app workflow](https://github.com/ployt0/wp_img_compressor/actions/workflows/python-app.yml/badge.svg)

+---

+Deprecated: This is not being updated.
+I prefer to automate fully at the backend with this https://github.com/ployt0/wp_ss_img_resizer

+Both are relatively simple projects and should provide reference materials.

+I'm switching to static hosting.

+---

 I wrote about the manual commands to do something about [WordPress's wasted storage when resizing uploaded images]( https://silverbullets.co.uk/wordpress/wordpress-image-resizing-png-jpg-and-webp/).